sabsfilho/IPGeoGuard/README.md

 Another great future is to be capable of showing audience locations to see where the biggest audience exists.
 It is possible to create reports grouping user traffic by country and city.<br/>

-These are the main targets of this project:<br/>
+These are the main targets of this project:
 - Block requests from restricted geographic areas<br/>
 - Allow requests from permitted geographic areas<br/>
 - Enable/disable features for specific regions<br/>